Thursday, January 10, 2008

 (Quick disclaimer: because of some of my more radical associations, whenever I write about an election I feel the need to explain why I'm not voting for a 3rd party candidate, or even participating in the electoral process at all.
 Since I've already explained this in previous posts, I'm not going to repeat myself here.)

 This year things look very favorable for the Democrats.
 It's definitely their election to lose.
 Not that they can't blow it of course.
 By all rights they should have won in 2004.
-At that point it was already evident what a train wreck the Bush Presidency was, and the Democratic parties failure to win even in those conditions speaks volumes.
+At that point it was already evident what a train wreck the Bush Presidency was, and the Democratic Party's failure to win even in those conditions speaks volumes.
 For that matter they should have won in 2000.
 Bush was a terrible candidate who obviously knew nothing about world affairs, but the Democrats managed to lose to him.
 As Abbie Hoffman once said, the left has the profound ability to snatch defeat from the jaws of victory.

-Assuming the Democratic party doesn't completely blow it, and manages to ride the current good will into the White House (and this may be a big if), then one way or another it should be a very historic election.
+Assuming the Democratic party doesn't completely blow it, and manages to ride the current good will into the White House (and this may be a big if), then one way or another, it should be a very historic election.
 It looks like we'll either get our first black president, or our first woman president.

 In fact, just for the fun of it, why not combine the two.
 Obama as President, Hillary as Vice-President.
 That would be an historic ticket I could really get excited about.

 ...I'd be slightly less enthusiastic about it the other way around.
-Mostly because I'm going to have a hard time forgiving Hillary for her 2003 vote in favor of the Iraq War.
+Mostly because I'm going to have a hard time forgiving Hillary for her 2002 vote in favor of the Iraq War.

 And now she's got some nerve going around making campaign speeches about how she knows what it takes to be a leader, and she knows about leadership.
 Come on!
 Where was she when all of us on the anti-war side were looking desperately for someone in congress to take the lead against this war?
 Now she wants to be our leader?